holographicSol/SHIFTv2/README.md

    3. enumerate tasks: copy new, update existing, delete.
 (3x async multiprocess).
    4. run tasks: copy new, update existing, delete. (async only).
    5. finally if mirror then delete directories not exist in source. (synchronous because we're deleting tree's).

+IMPORTANT:

+    Never use with systems that allow single quotes and or double quotes in file/directory paths.